TheDaisyMoon/quote-generator/README.md

 # quote-generator
 A little quote generator I did for my portfolio.
+I used JQuery, Animate CSS, HTML and CSS.
+It's very simple but it works !